New in NIM 5.0¶

 Previously resolved pay periods can be accessed via the “Resolved” button at the top left.
 The lower section allows users to select a day and update timecards / approve as needed.

-If a rule includes the ability to adjust the entered hours for the day, an option to override the adjusted hours is available on the day.
+If a rule includes the ability to adjust the entered hours for the day, an option to override the rules adjusting the hours is available on the day.
 For example, if a rule states that a user is guaranteed a minimum of 8 hours, the day will be adjusted to that value automatically.
-By checking the “Override Hours” checkbox, this adjustment will be disabled for the day.
+By checking the “Override Rules” checkbox, this adjustment will be disabled for the day.

 In addition to the existing per user rate rules, we have implemented client defined timecard rules and rule groups to meet payroll actualization needs.